 - To listen to the advice of the young person’s parents/carers and coach for successful strategies that work with the young person.
 To share these successful strategies with the young person, their parents/carers and coach.

 - To be available to confidentially listen to the concerns of the young people with additional needs, their parents/carers and the club.
 This helps those involved to know that their specific needs are being addressed with sensitivity and confidentiality.

 - To research and make available relevant swimming specific training for BWSC coaches.
 To take part in relevant swimming specific training and relay this training to BWSC coaches.

-Victoria has completed the following relevant Institute of Swimming training
+Victoria has completed the following relevant Institute of Swimming and UK Coaching training

 - Introduction to Disability Swimming

 - Visually Impaired Friendly Swimming

 - Introduction to Para-Swimming